SQL Query

 Projection

-To see only specific fields (for example, to display only the first name, last name, city, and number of transactions), run the query:
+To show only specific fields (for example, the first name, last name, city, and number of transactions), run the query:

 select first, last, address.city, transactions